Identifying thermal effects in neutron star merger remnants with model-agnostic waveform reconstructions and third-generation detectors: Introduction

-Recently, long-term simulations of BNS mergers exploring the influence of the treatment of the thermal part of the EoS by comparing models using hybrid and tabulated approaches have been reported in~\cite{Guerra:2023}.
-The differences found in the dynamics and GW emission can be used to gauge the importance of the numerical treatment of thermal effects in the EoS, which has observational implications.
-In this work, we investigate the identification of such differences in BNS merger remnants by reconstructing the GW signals of~\cite{Guerra:2023} using \texttt{BayesWave}\footnote{\href{https://git.ligo.org/lscsoft/bayeswave}{https://git.ligo.org/lscsoft/bayeswave}} \cite{Cornish:2015,Littenberg:2015}, a Bayesian data-analysis algorithm that recovers the post-merger signal through a morphology-independent approach using series of sine-Gaussian wavelets.
-We stress that our simulations focus on the possible identification of a single difference in the post-merger remnant -- the implementation of thermal effects in the EoS -- and thus assume that potential effects from neglected ingredients in the modelling (e.g.~magnetic fields, viscosity, neutrinos or the knowledge of the underlying nuclear interaction) would be identical in both setups.
 This investigation is a follow-up of our recent work in~\cite{Miravet:2023}, where we first employed \texttt{BayesWave} to analyze the detectability prospects of the inertial modes computed in the simulations of~\cite{DePietri:2018,DePietri:2020} employing only hybrid BNS models.
-Moreover, we further extend the analysis of \cite{Miravet:2023} by studying the identification of differences in the treatment of thermal effects across the {\it entire} post-merger signal, i.e.~both in the early part where the $f_2$ mode dominates and in the late part where inertial modes are excited.
-As done in \cite{Miravet:2023}, we perform waveform injections corresponding to a set of EoS, each with a hybrid and a tabulated version, into the noise of the third-generation GW detector Einstein Telescope (ET)~\cite{ET:2010, Hild:2011,Science_case_ET,COBA_study} from BNS sources at different distances.
-The posterior distributions of the recovered waveforms give us distributions of the peak frequencies, that can be related to physical properties of the merger remnant via empirical relations.
+Moreover, we further extend the analysis of \cite{Miravet:2023} by studying the identification of differences in the treatment of thermal effects across the {\it entire} postmerger signal, i.e.,~both in the early part where the $f_2$ mode dominates and in the late part where inertial modes are excited.
+As done in \cite{Miravet:2023}, we perform waveform injections corresponding to a set of EOSs, each with a hybrid and a tabulated version, into the noise of the third-generation GW detector Einstein Telescope (ET)~\cite{ET:2010, Hild:2011,Science_case_ET,COBA_study} from BNS sources at different distances.
+The posterior distributions of the recovered waveforms give us distributions of the peak frequencies that can be related to physical properties of the merger remnant via empirical relations.